Expense Reports for SMEs: What are they and why are they important?

 - Additional business coding like cost centres

-Expense reports are created with Word or Excel or via the use of expense management software like DiviPay.
+Expense reports are created with Word or Excel or automated via the use of expense management software like DiviPay.
 Once the required information is collected, expense reports are sent through and recorded in the company’s accounting system.

 Why Are Expense Reports Important For Small Businesses?

 To make the right strategic and financial decisions for your business you need reliable financial information.
 Expense reports ensure that all spending across the company is accurately reflected in your Profit and Loss, Balance Sheet and Cash Flow statements.